3-month-old conjoined twins separated in historic surgery at Texas hospital - NewsBreak

 JamieLynn and AmieLynn were born prematurely at 34 weeks on Oct.
 3 and were moved to the NICU at Cook Children’s, where they have remained since November.
 Dr. Ben Gbulie, with Posh Plastic and Reconstructive Surgery in Mansfield, Texas, consulted with the family about a separation and directed them to Cook Children’s for the surgery.

 “If you can get the same quality of care where you live, it’s always better because you want to be able to have long-term follow-up,” Gbulie said.
-“While this is a major, complex operation, it is not something that is beyond what I felt Cook Children’s could do.”Clatsop County residents criticize free land giveaway proposal
+“While this is a major, complex operation, it is not something that is beyond what I felt Cook Children’s could do.”Idaho victim’s mom ‘heartbroken’ by defense lawyer’s switch

 Because the surgery was high risk and required surgeons to dissect the liver, officials said bleeding and infection are the main concerns that will be monitored weeks into recovery.